EasonQian1/ARC60_Firmware/README.md

 to enter the flashing mode to enter the flashing mode, a U disk called Eason-ARC60 will appear on your computer, copy the firmware file into it, and the keyboard will automatically refresh, that is, the flashing is complete.
 # How to enter the flash mod

-1. Press and hold ESC to plug in the data cable
-2. FN+ENTER
-3. Press the button on the back of the PCB twice
+ Press the button on the back of the PCB twice
 # Download the latest firmware
 Press and hold ESC to plug in the data cable or use the shortcut key (Reset) to enter the flash mode, a U disk called Eason-ARC60 will appear on your computer, and open it.